Creamen/git-sensible/README.md

 Feature           -----
 ```

-- *Master* hosts the **production** – the code currently being used by the end-user.
+- `Master` hosts the ``production`` – the code currently being used by the end-user.
-- *Release* branches off *develop*, which is given final QA, no new features, and is tagged with versioning.
+- `Develop` branches off `master`, and is where developers work to make changes and improvements to code.
+QA would most often be done here and in `release`.
-- *Develop* branches off *master*, and is where developers work to make changes and improvements to code.
-QA would most often be done here and in *release*.
+- `Release` branches off `develop`, which is given final QA, no new features, and is tagged with versioning.
-- *Feature* branches off *develop*.
+- `Feature` branches off `develop`.
 There are many features operating simultaneously – some by solo developers, and some by teams.
-They are merged into *develop* once finished.
+They are merged into `develop` once finished.
-- *Hotfix* branches off *master*, and can be merged into *master* and *develop*.
+- `Hotfix` branches off `master`, and can be merged into `master` and `develop`.

 In comparison to [Github-flow](#github-flow),  gitflow allows for stricter versioning and segregation of code.